isuftin/docker-cida-auth/auth-manager-core/README.md

 # Auth Manager Core

 This container works as the back-end web service layer for the Auth Manager console in the CIDA Auth application.
-It also depends on the [Auth database container](https://hub.docker.com/r/usgs/auth-database/) and the [LDAP Server seed container](https://hub.docker.com/r/usgs/auth-ldap-seed/).
+It also depends on the [Auth database container](https://hub.docker.com/r/usgs/auth-database/).
 It is easiest to run this container using Docker Compose with the compose configuration file found in the [GitHub repository](https://github.com/USGS-CIDA/docker-cida-auth) for this image.

 ## Docker Instructions